The generalised distribution semantics and projective families of distributions: Introduction

 To show the potential of the general framework, we characterise the \emph{projective families of distributions} obtainable in the generalised distribution semantics.

-Projectivity was recently introduced to the artificial intelligence literature \cite{JaegerS18,JaegerS20} as a strong condition guaranteeing that marginal probabilities are independent of the domain into which the constants invoked in a query are embedded.
-However, they have been studied for decades in the field of \emph{pure inductive logic}, where they are used to characterise degrees of belief that rational agents could adopt about the world they might be inhabiting \cite{Carnap50,ParisV15}.
-We build on recent work from that tradition to obtain our characterisation, and we see that the assumptions of the generalised distribution semantics already severly limits the representable projective families of distributions.
+Projectivity was recently introduced to the artificial intelligence literature \citep{JaegerS18,JaegerS20} as a strong condition guaranteeing that marginal probabilities are independent of the domain into which the constants invoked in a query are embedded.

+However, they have been studied for decades in the field of \emph{pure inductive logic}, where they are used to characterise degrees of belief that rational agents could adopt about the world they might be inhabiting \citep{Carnap50,ParisV15}.
+While their focus has traditionally been on unary signatures, general polyadic signatures have recently been investigated in more detail \citep{RonelV16}.

-Such results have heretofore been obtained for classical PLP from the asymptotic theory of the concrete fixpoint logic involved in the deterministic part \cite{Weitkaemper21}.
-The 0-1 laws of finite model theory, on which such arguments are based, are very brittle, though.
+Harnessing techniques developed in probability theory, Jaeger and Schulte \citep{JaegerS20} showed that projective families of distributions can be represented by exchangeable arrays.
+However, existing statistical relational formalisms have proven unable to express the wide range of possible projective families \citep{Weitkaemper21,MalhotraS22}, and that in particular probabilistic logic programs are restricted to a narrow subclass of projective families of distributions.
+Such results have heretofore been obtained for classical probabilistic logic programming from the asymptotic theory of the concrete fixed-point logic involved in the deterministic part \citep{Weitkaemper21}.
+The zero/one laws of finite model theory, on which such arguments are based, are very brittle, though.
 A dependency on, say, the number of domain elements being even, would immediately invalidate such arguments, although they are easy to represent using database aggregates or Prolog-style metaprogramming.

+The generalised distribution semantics introduced here allows us to show that the reasons for this do not just lie in limitations of the concrete logical and probabilistic framework used, but are inherent to the underlying concept of neatly dividing logic and probability into loosely coupled components.
+We build on recent work from pure inductive logic \citep{RonelV16} to obtain our characterisation, and we see that the abstract and general assumptions of the generalised distribution semantics already severely limit the representable projective families of distributions.